MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-manage-indexes.md

    ms.date="03/18/2016"
    ms.author="jrj;barbkess;sonyama"/>

+# Managing Indexes
+This article demonstrates some key techniques for managing your indexes.

-## Optimizing large index rebuilds
+## Optimizing index rebuilds

-If you have a large table you can optimize your index rebuild in one of two ways:
+You can optimize your index rebuild in one of two ways:

 1) Partition your table and execute partition level index rebuilds
 2) Use CTAS to re-create the partition of data in a new table; and partition switch in the new table

-### Partitioned index rebuild example
+## Partitioned index rebuilds

 Below is an example of how to rebuild a single partition: